dsavransky/EXOSIMS/documentation/opticalsystem.rst

     Intensity transmission of extended background sources such as zodiacal light, parametrized by angular separation.
     Includes the pupil mask, occulter, Lyot stop and polarizer.
 * core_thruput (callable):
-    System throughput in the FWHM region of the planet PSF core, parametrized by angular separation.
+    System throughput in a given photometric aperture (possibly corresponding to the FWHM) of the planet PSF core, parametrized by angular separation.
 * core_contrast (callable):
     System contrast = mean_intensity / PSF_peak, parametrized by angular separation.
 * contrast_floor (float):